The 6 Best OnDeck Alternatives

 If you’re looking for a business loan, chances are you’ve come across the name OnDeck (see our review).
 Founded back in 2007, OnDeck was one of the first companies to offer fast, easy-to-access business loans.
 Although the company has more competition today, OnDeck is still one of the most well-known lenders available because it’s fast, easy to qualify for, and offers multiple business financing products.
 Generally, OnDeck’s term loans or lines of credit only take a few minutes to qualify for, and you receive your cash just a few days later.

-Whether you are looking for lower-cost alternatives, you’re shopping around, or some other reason, we’ve got you covered—here are the best OnDeck alternatives.
+Whether you already use OnDeck and are looking for lower-cost alternatives, you’re shopping around, or some other reason, we’ve got you covered—here are the best OnDeck alternatives.
 All these companies provide loans similar to OnDeck, but might be able to offer you lower fees, more convenient repayment options, or products better suited to your business.

 Table of Contents

 Looking for lenders similar to OnDeck?
-Look no further than Fundation or StreetShares.
-Like their competitor, Fundation and StreetShares offer business term loans and lines of credit to established businesses.
-Both serve the same caliber of borrowers, but might be able to offer you rates and fees that are similar to or better than OnDeck.
+Look no further than StreetShares or Lending Club.
+Like OnDeck, Lending Club and StreetShares offer business term loans, and the latter also offers lines of credit.
+Both serve a similar demographic, but might be able to offer you rates and fees that are similar to or better than OnDeck’s.

-Unfortunately, Fundation and StreetShares do have higher credit requirements.
-If you have a credit score below 600, you’ll have to look at other lenders on this list for a OnDeck alternatives.
+Unfortunately, Lending Club and StreetShares do have higher credit requirements.
+If you have a credit score below 600, you’ll have to look at other lenders on this list for an OnDeck alternative.
 But if you do meet the credit requirements, read on for more information about each of these companies:

-In business at least 12 months with $100K in annual revenue
+• In business at least 12 months with $50K annually

-In business at least 12 months old with $25K in annual revenue
+• In business at least 12 months with $25K in annual revenue

-That said, for their lines of credit, both company’s rates cap off at 39.9%; they both have maximum credit lines of $100K and require weekly repayments.
+That said, for their lines of credit, both company’s rates cap off at 39.9%.
+They both offer maximum credit lines of $100K and require weekly repayments.
 If you’re choosing between either lender’s credit lines, you might want to get quotes from both before deciding on a service.

-Check out our full StreetShares review for more information on this lender.
+Check out our StreetShares Review for more information on this lender.